jackiehjm/stx-docs/doc/source/releasenotes/r5_release.rst

   A new storage backend rook-ceph to provide storage service to StarlingX.

-  Guide: :doc:`Install StarlingX Kubernetes on Bare Metal Standard with Rook Storage </deploy_install_guides/r5_release/bare_metal/rook_storage_install_kubernetes>`
+  Guide: :ref:`Install StarlingX Kubernetes on Bare Metal Standard with Rook Storage <rook_storage_install_kubernetes>`

 * FPGA image update orchestration for distributed cloud

   Added support for orchestrating updates to the Intel N3000 FPGA Programmable Acceleration Card across the subclouds in a distributed cloud configuration.

-..
-R5 branch not merged yet; comment this out
-  Guide:  :doc:`Device Image Update
+  Guide:  :ref:`Device Image Update
-  Orchestration </dist_cloud/device-image-update-orchestration>`
+  Orchestration <device-image-update-orchestration>`

 * Automatic certificate renewal for DC admin endpoints